UnearthedArcana/B_Spells/Log.md

 TO DO 2: NEED TO KEEP UP WITH IMMUNITY/REMOVAL CODE ESP WITH NEW SPELLS

-TO DO 3: CONTINUE SCROLL CODE, need to add my druid spells to usability
+TO DO 3: Do summoning spells as they are in IWDEE (according to the new style)

 TO DO 4: CONTINUE TO UPDATE CRAFTING CODE